czlucius/code-scanner/README.md

 An Android app to scan and generate codes(barcodes/QR codes)
 **🌟Star/watch this repo!🌟**

-Get it on the Google Play Store, Galaxy Store, F-Droid or on GitHub Releases.
+Get it on the Google Play Store, Galaxy Store, F-Droid, or GitHub Releases.

 Play Store|Galaxy Store
 ---|---